shabin5785/react-notes/Notes_2.md

 - react-router-dom is the package for routing. react-router is the core pacakge and dom one is to be used for web. similary we have react-router-native

 - we can have duplicate routes in react router, It will match both and will show both components.

+- react router checks the value from url ( extracted path) contains the router match path.
+So without exact multiple react router paths will be contained in url , like "/" and "/abc", and "/abc/5" for the url me.com/abc/5.